 Interior

 The entrance of the church is on the main axis of the ellipse.
 To each side are three chapels.
 The six chapels are separated by gigantic Corinthian pilasters supporting an entablature, which runs around the entire church.
-On this the dome sits; there is no proper drum.
-The four statues are by Filippo Carcani, also known as Il Filippone, who did much of the rest of the stucco decoration.

 Dome Interior

-Santa Maria in Montesanto is knownas the ‘Chiesa degli Artisti’.
-It gained this sobriquet as a result of its proximity to the artists' quarter, which, following the building of the Spanish Steps, grew up in this area.
+Santa Maria in Montesanto is known locallyas the ‘Chiesa degli Artisti’ ('Church of the Artists').
+It earned this sobriquet as a result of its proximity to the artists' quarter, which, following the building of the Spanish Steps, grew up in the surrounding area.
 Artists would use the Spanish Steps to exhibit their works.
-Models would also congregate at the bottom of the steps in the hope of getting work.
+Models would also congregate at the bottom of the steps, in the hope of getting work.
+In the absence of a neighbourhood church, Santa Maria in Montesanto performed this function for the artistic community.